-Established in 1947, the Marathon County Campus in Wausau is the oldest of the Center System campuses.
-Its classroom-office building constructed by the county in 1960 marked the first such structure in the state; in 1968, a major expansion program added a new science hall, an office-student union wing, and a fieldhouse with Olympic-size swimming pool to the campus facilities.
-An old brewery, converted into an art studio, and a coed dormitory complete the Wausau complex.
+Established in 1947, the Marathon County Campus is the oldest in the Center System.
+Its classroom-office facility built in 1960 marked the first such county construction in the state.
+In 1968 a major expansion program added a new science hall, a planetarium, an office-student union wing, a fieldhouse with Olympic-size swimming pool and a coed dormitory.
+An old brewery converted into an art studio completes the Wausau complex.

 Courses as diverse as astronomy and limnology are included among the offerings of 33 academic departments.
-A number of courses are offered in evening classes specifically aimed at adult students.
+A number of courses are offered in the evening especially for adult students, or for the scheduling convenience of regularly enrolled students.
 The Wausau campus also houses the Superior Students Guidance Laboratory which provides higher educational resources for outstanding high school students.

-Students at the Marathon County Campus also enjoy extensive out-ofclassroom activities.
+Students at the Marathon County Campus enjoy extensive out-of-classroom activities.
 Participation in student government, publications, drama and music groups, and in the athletic program which includes six intercollegiate and 11 intramural sports, is encouraged.
-Special programs in student development and tutoring, community service, and aid for disadvantaged students also are being developed.
+Student development is a special concern here, and an innovative tutoring program, open to all students, is one of the recent additions in this area.
+Special programs in community services and aid for disadvantaged students are also being developed.